Friday, August 24, 2012

 Rustin’s sexual orientation became publicly known in 1953, when he was arrested for homosexual activity in Pasadena, California.
 He pleaded guilty to a charge of consensual “sex perversion” (sodomy) and served 60 days in jail.
 It was not his first stint in jail.
 He had been arrested before for his pacifist refusal to participate in World War II and he served on a chain gang for breaking Jim Crow laws requiring racial segregation on public transportation.

-The image at the top of this post shows Rustin and Naegle as an interracial gay couple holding hands on the steps of the Lincoln Memorial.
+In the another image, Rustin and Naegle hold hands as an interracial gay couple on the steps of the Lincoln Memorial.
 It was created by artist Ryan Grant Long for his “Fairy Tales” series of gay historical figures.
 For more on Long, see my previous post Artist paints history’s gay couples: Interview with Ryan Grant Long.

 Rustin.org